mohammad-rowshan/Error-Coefficient-reduced-Polar-PAC-Codes/README.md

 This implementation was added to rate_profile.py in the following repository titled list decoder for polar and PAC codes. https://github.com/mohammad-rowshan/List-Decoder-for-Polar-and-PAC-Codes
 ******

+Please report any bugs to mrowshan at ieee dot org